 There is a strong desire to retain trees on site especially where this forms a copse.
-A Tree Preservation Order is being prepared to protect the more important trees.
+A Tree Preservation Order is now in place covering a large number of trees.
+Plans 407A-411A show the tree areas protected by the Tree Preservation Order.